Wiki · Individual Player · Last reviewed June 24, 2026

 Keras

 Keras matters culturally because it lowered the practical threshold for deep-learning experimentation.
-It made neural networks feel more like a software interface and less like an inaccessible research craft.
-That helped move AI from specialized labs into classrooms, startups, notebooks, prototypes, and production systems.
+It made neural networks feel more like a clear software interface and less like an inaccessible research craft.
+That helped move AI from specialized labs into classrooms, notebooks, startups, internal prototypes, and production systems.

 Measure of Intelligence